illinois-cs241/illinois-cs241.github.io/_docs/parallel_make.md

 *   The rule is the name of a file on disk, and it depends on another file with a NEWER change time than the change time of the file which corresponds to the name of the rule.
 To determine whether a file is NEWER, you should use stat and difftime to determine if it is newer.
 The differences in time will have a granularity of 1 second.

 If neither of these is true, then the rule is already satisfied and does not need its commands executed.
 Otherwise, the rule is unsatisfied and available to be run.
+Once a rule is satisfied, it shouldn't be run again.

 ### Running the commands